getmoro/moro/README.md

 It's simple.
 When you start your work, you run moro.
 And when you are leaving, run moro again.
 And it tells you how long you have worked.

 Long version:

+The formula to calculate work hours is simple: time works end - time work starts - breaks = work time, e.g. 17 - 9 - 1 = 7.
+However, it gets tricky when you don't remember when you came to work this morning.
+Or yesterday...

+Moro just saves the three for each day and at the end of the day tells you how much you have worked.
+All data is saved on your computer and doesn't leave it.

 1. when you come to work you say moro:
 ```bash
 $: moro